antofic/GraphCodable/Docs/UserGuide.md

 try data.write(to: path)
 ```
 The new version of the program uses a different implementation of the MyData class.
-It is therefore necessary to be able to read the data saved by both versions of MyData.
+It is therefore necessary to be able to read the data saved by both versions of `MyData`.
 That's how:

 ```swift
 import Foundation